The Karoo

 Public Transportation

-Public transportation options in the Karoo are limited, but you can rely on minibus taxis and buses to travel between towns.
-However, be prepared for longer travel times and less frequent schedules.
+Public transportation is limited, with minibus taxis and buses available for travel between towns.
+Be prepared for longer travel times and less frequent schedules.

 Posted by